 Both American films won audience awards and grand jury prizes Saturday at the Sundance Awards.

-Fruitvale is based on the true story of Oscar Grant, who was 22 years old when he was shot and killed in a public transit station in Oakland, Calif.
-First-time filmmaker Ryan Coogler wrote and directed the dramatic narrative.
+Fruitvale tells the true story of Oscar Grant, who was 22 years old when he was shot and killed in a public transit station in Oakland, Calif.
+Twenty-six-year-old first-time filmmaker Ryan Coogler wrote and directed the dramatic narrative.

-The U.S. documentary winner, Blood Brother follows a young American, Rocky Braat, who moved to India to work with orphans infected with HIV.
+Blood Brother follows a young American, Rocky, who moved to India to work with orphans infected with HIV.

 The Cambodian film A River Changes Course won the grand jury prize for international documentary, and a narrative film from South Korea, Jiseul, claimed the grand jury prize for dramatic world cinema.